Margaret A. Chesney, PhD

 Dr. Chesney has conducted research on the relationship between behavior and chronic disease, particularly in identifying the behavioral factors, such as stress, associated with increased risk of cardiovascular disease and developing psychosocial interventions to address those factors.
 The focus of her work has been on the role the individual can play in the promotion of personal health, prevention of disease, and the maintenance of optimal well-being across the lifespan, even in the face of serious health challenges, such as cardiovascular disease and HIV/AIDS.

 In 2007, she was named one of the outstanding women leaders by the American Psychological Association (APA) and in 2008 was included on the list of Women in Science at the National Institutes of Health.
 Dr. Chesney has held national leadership positions including president of the Academy of Behavioral Medicine Research and the American Psychosomatic Society.
-She also is a member of the Institute of Medicine and has served on a number of its boards and is currently the Chair of the Consortium of Academic Health Centers for Integrative Medicine.
+She also is a member of the Institute of Medicine and has served on a number of its boards and is currently the Chair of the Academic Consortium for Integrative Medicine and Health (formerly the Consortium of Academic Health Centers for Integrative Medicine).

 Dr. Chesney earned her master’s and doctoral degrees in clinical and counseling psychology from Colorado State University, after graduating summa cum laude from Whitman College in Walla Walla, Washington.